rremple/intervalidus/readme.md

 `Interval` laws ensure RCC axioms related to spatial relations being reflexive, symmetric, and composable all hold.

+#### DataAffine:

+What if you have plain vanilla values, but you want to do more math on the elements of your domain? `DataAffine` may be the answer.
+While both `Data` and `DataAffine` use the same underlying domain values, they interpret the relationships between those domains through entirely different structural lenses.

+The general `Data` structure (and its siblings, described above) operate in an **absolute domain**.
+In this space, domains are only understood in terms of their position, order, and topology.
+For any two domains based on finite domain values (such as `5` and `8`), the system can only evaluate:

+* **Order:** is one domain less than the other?
+In this case, yes, `5 < 8`.
+* **Boundaries:** is a domain finite, or does it represent some unbounded limit (i.e., `Top` and `Bottom`)?
+Both `5` and `8` are finite.
+* **Adjacency:** are two domains strictly next to each other? `5` is not next to `8`.

+An absolute domain is fundamentally *ordinal*.
+It treats boundaries as distinct, ordered positions on an axis.
+It does not have an inherent concept of geometric space between them -- the system knows `5` comes before `8`, but it does not intrinsically measure a distance of `3`.

+`DataAffine` upgrades the environment to use an **affine domain**, which retains all the topological properties of the absolute domain, and overlays it with a kind of geometric vector space.
+This introduces operations that allows the system to calculate:

+* **Displacement:** The exact directional distance (vector) between two domain values.
+For example, the displacement from `5` to `8` is `3`, and `8` displaced by `-6` is `2`
+* **Scale:** The ability to stretch or shrink the domain space relative to some arbitrary origin.
+For example, `5` scaled by `3.0` relative an origin at `0` is `15`.
+(Note there is no fixed origin in an affine space.)

+By utilizing an affine domain, you can perform true geometric operations, such as shifting an entire dataset across the domain via displacement vectors or altering its density via scaling, without altering the underlying structural identity of the intervals. `DataAffine` even supports a discrete form of convolution and methods for constructing bounding shapes.
+Intervalidus provides extension methods for many foundational classes to operate in these affine spaces,
+specifically: `Domain1D`, `Interval1D`, `Interval`, and `IntervalShape`.

 #### DataVersioned:

 `DataVersioned`, mimics the `Data` API but uses an underlying `Data` structure of a higher dimension (i.e., with an